btschwartz12/btschwartz12/README.md

 I'm also an SDE Intern at [Hyland](https://www.hyland.com/en) and a teaching assistant for a [cybersecurity course](https://eecs388.org).
 I plan to graduate in April 2025!

+Check out my [portfolio](https://btschwartz.com/portfolio)!
+You may or may not regret it.

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=btschwartz12.btschwartz12)